web-auth/doc/the-webauthn-server/the-symfony-way/authenticate-your-users.md

 The mechanism for generating public key credentials, as well as requesting and generating Authentication assertions, can be extended to suit particular use cases.
 Each case is addressed by defining a registration extension.

 {% hint style="info" %}
 The example below is tatolly fictive.
-Some extensions are [defined in the specification](https://www.w3.org/TR/webauthn/#sctn-defined-extensions) but the supports depends on the authenticators and on the relaying parties.
+Some extensions are [defined in the specification](https://www.w3.org/TR/webauthn/#sctn-defined-extensions) but the supports depends on the authenticators and on the relying parties.
 {% endhint %}

 {% code title="app/config/webauthn.yaml" %}